ericmann/custom-permalinks/readme.txt

 Old permalinks will redirect properly to the new address.
 Custom Permalinks gives you ultimate control over your site structure.

+Be warned: *This plugin is not a replacement for WordPress's built-in permalink system*.
+Check your WordPress administration's "Permalinks" settings page first, to make sure that this doesn't already meet your needs.

+This plugin is only useful for assigning custom permalinks for *individual* posts, pages, tags or categories.
+It will not apply whole permalink structures, or automatically apply a category's custom permalink to the posts within that category.

 == Installation ==